-Writing about Andeisha Farid is tough for me.
-There is somethingabout the enormity of her early childhood deprivation in an Iranian refugee camp, lacking necessities of the most basic kind— clean water, sanitation, education, community, you name it—that is hard to fathom.
-But with wisdom and love, Andeisha’s parents got her to a Pakistani refugee camp, where conditions were better and where, despite being separated from her parents and her siblings, she at least managed to get an education.
+There is something about the enormity of Andeisha Farid’s early childhood deprivation in an Iranian refugee camp, lacking necessities of the most basic kind— clean water, sanitation, education, community—that is hard to fathom.
+But with the strength of their wisdom and love, Andeisha’s parents were able to move her to a Pakistani refugee camp, where conditions were better and where, despite being separated from her family, she managed to get an education.

-This history of chaos and violence has led to a society where the average life expectancy is just forty-five years.
-Afghanistan has the second highest death rate in the world and the second-highest infant mortality rate in the world.
-Just 28 percent of fifteen-year-olds can read or write.
+A history of chaos and violence has led to a society where the average life expectancy is just forty-five years.
+Afghanistan has the second-highest infant mortality rate in the world and the second highest death rate.